v6d-io/v6d/README.rst

       --version v1.9.1 \
       --set installCRDs=true

-Vineyard also has tight integration with Kubernetes and Helm.
-Vineyard can be deployed with ``helm``:
+Vineyard operator has been integrated with `Helm <https://helm.sh/>`_.
+Deploy it as follows.

 .. code:: shell